Marble Hall (Hong Kong): History

 Chater died in 1926, and bequeathed Marble Hall and its entire contents, including his unique collection of porcelain and paintings, to Hong Kong.
-Chater's wife lived in Marble Hall as a life tenant until her death in 1935.
-Ownership then passed to the government.
+While Chater's wife was allowed to live in Marble Hall as a life tenant until her death in 1935, some source mention that she may have left Hong Kong in 1927.
+Ownership passed to the government after her death.
 It became "Admiralty House" – the official residence of the Naval Commander-in-Chief, and was commandeered by Japanese during their occupation.

 Post-war

 Marble Hall accidentally burned down in 1946, and the government buildings occupied the site since its demolition in 1953.
 Government residences named 'Chater Hall Flats' are today located on the site of Marble Hall.

 All that remains today is the gatekeeper's lodge, which has been given a Grade 2 classification by the Antiquities Advisory Board.